-Assignment: Create a jazz quartet arrangement of a Great American Songbook piece commonly performed by jazz musicians and therefore considered a “standard.”
-Students are advised against using jazz tunes (pieces written by jazz musicians as vehicles for improvisation).
-These pieces often present different challenges for the arranger, through their use of complex progressions beyond the scope of conventional harmony.
+Assignment: Create a simple* jazz quartet arrangement of a Great American Songbook piece commonly performed by jazz musicians and therefore considered a “standard.”
+Students are advised against using jazz tunes (pieces written by jazz musicians as vehicles for improvisation), as these pieces often present different challenges for the arranger through their use of complex progressions beyond the scope of conventional harmony.
 Similarly, original compositions will be discouraged.

 Submit: a concert score and transposed parts.